Dawnabelle/Galactic-Slide/README.md

 ## Support and contact details

-_Happily awaiting your thoughts on Twitter @dawnrparty_:hatched_chick:
+_Happily awaiting your thoughts on Twitter_ :hatched_chick: @dawnrparty

 ## Technologies Used